-It’s becoming common at your practice.
-You recommend treatment, you think a patient is ready to move forward with that treatment, and then the person declines the treatment.
-That means not only are your patients not getting the treatment they need, your practice isn’t meeting its full potential, and it’s costing you money.
+It’s a familiar scenario: you recommend treatment, you think a patient is ready to move forward with that treatment, and then they decline the treatment.
+That means not only are your patients not getting the treatment they need, your practice also isn’t meeting its full potential—and it’s costing you money.

 While I know this is frustrating, there are changes you can make to increase case acceptance, boost your production numbers, and grow your bottom line.
 But first you need to understand why patients aren’t moving forward with treatment.
-I’ve put together a list of the six most common reasons patients say no, and what you can do to make it easier for them to say yes.
+Here are six common reasons patients say no, and what you can do to make it easier for them to say yes.

 Instead of rushing in and out of treatment rooms, slow down and take the time to get to know patients.
 Ask them about their families and jobs.
 Talk with them about their oral health goals and address their concerns.
 Simply put, make them feel comfortable.
 Not only will this go a long way in improving your case acceptance rates, it will lead to loyal patients who are happy to refer you to family and friends.